-Development projects that are classified by law as environmentally critical or projects within statutorily defined environmentally critical areas are required to to comply with the Philippine Environmental Impact Statement System ("EIS System") and obtain an ECC prior to commencement.
+Development projects that are classified by law as environmentally critical or projects within statutorily defined environmentally critical areas are required to comply with the Philippine Environmental Impact Statement System ("EIS System") and obtain an ECC prior to commencement.
 The Department of Environment and Natural Resources, through its regional offices or through the Environmental Management Bureau, determines whether a project is environmentally critical or located in an environmentally critical area.
-As a requisite for the issuance of an ECC, an environmentally critical project is required to submit an Environmental Impact Statement ("EIS") to the Environmental Management Bureau while a project in an environmentally critical area are generally required to submit an Initial Environmental Examination to the proper Department of Environmentally critical area, an EIS is required.
+As a requisite for the issuance of an ECC, an environmentally critical project is required to submit an Environmental Impact Statement ("EIS") to the Environmental Management Bureau while a project in an environmentally critical area are generally required to submit an Initial Environmental Examination to the proper Department of Environment and Natural Resources regional office.
+In the case of an environmentally critical project within an environmentally critical area, an EIS is required.
 The construction of major roads and bridges are considered environmentally critical projects for which EISs and ECCs are mandatory.